Do you watch Netflix on a regular basis?

 Do you sometimes feel guilty that you’re using up valuable time that could be focused on learning Spanish?

-If you’re not quite convinced that a night in with your feet up could be a real way to learn Spanish (or if you just need to be armed with excuses when others ask) then check out the following reasons why Netflix is a great way to bring your Spanish up to the next level.
+If you’re not quite convinced that a night in with your feet up could be a real way to learn Spanish (or if you just need to be armed with excuses when others ask) then check out the following reasons why using Spanish subtitles on Netflix is a great way to bring your Spanish up to the next level.

 Improve your Spanish vocabulary

-As we all know, movies and TV shows are filled with phrases and one-liners that aren’t uncommon in everyday conversation as well (unless you happen to be watching a period drama like “Downton Abbey” or “Shakespeare in Love,” of course.)
+As we all know, movies and TV shows are filled with phrases and one-liners that are common in everyday conversation, as well (unless you happen to be watching a period drama like “Downton Abbey” or “Shakespeare in Love,” of course).